AdaCore/gnatstudio/docs/users_guide/debugging.rst

 over a variable, a tooltip will appear showing the value of this variable.
 Automatic tooltips can be disabled in the preferences menu.

-.. index:: preferences

 See :ref:`Preferences Dialog <preferences_dialog>`.

-.. index:: contextual menu

-When the debugger is active, the contextual menu of the source window contains a sub menu called `Debug` providing the following entries.
+When the debugger is active, the contextual menu of the source window contains a sub menu called :menuselection:`Debug` providing the following entries.

 Note that these entries are dynamic: they will apply to the entity found under the cursor when the menu is displayed (depending on the current language).
 In